-Sometimes it is very difficult to objectively analyze a personal problem.
-This is where various useful techniques can help you sort through each painful issue.
+Sometimes it is difficult to objectively analyze a personal problem.
+This is where various useful techniques of self-analysis can help you sort through each painful issue.

 1. What adjectives best describe my state at the moment?

 Do not worry about how it will look.
-It may be “heavy”, “gloomy as the weather”, “horrible”, “sharp”, “aggressive”.
-Asking yourself this question, you will be able to better understand the physical basis of the situation.
+It may be “heavy”, “gloomy as the weather”, “horrible”, “sharp”, or “aggressive”.
+Asking yourself this question will help you better understand the physical basis of the situation.

 “If I went to work, I would have finished the report and would finally get a promotion.”

 4. If I allowed myself to … (the answer to the previous question), what terrible thing would happen in my life?

 “If I finally finished writing a report and got a promotion, all my friends and colleagues would start to envy me and would turn away from me.”